-Pe Percent of Portfolio
+Perce Percent of Portfolio

-State 2019 2018 2017
+State 2020 2019 2018

-North Carolina 16% 16% 16%
+North Carolina 16 % 16 % 16 %

 Georgia 11 11 11

 Pennsylvania 10 10 10

-Virginia 10 10 11
+Virginia 10 10 10

+Ohio 8 8 8

 Florida 8 8 8

-Ohio 8 8 8

-Maryland 6 7 7
+Maryland 6 6 7

 South Carolina 6 6 6

-Alabama 5 5 5
+Alabama 6 5 5

 Kentucky 4 4 4

 Mississippi 3 3 3

+Louisiana 2 2 2

 Delaware 2 2 2

-Louisiana 2 2 2

-Other 9 8 7
+Other 8 9 8

-Total 100% 100% 100%
+Total 100 % 100 % 100 %

-Only four states have loan volume representing 10.00 percent or greater of the total at December 31, 2019.
+Only four states have loan volume representing 10.00 percent or greater of the total at December 31, 2020.
 Commodity diversification, guarantees, and borrowers with significant reliance on non-farm income further mitigate the geographic concentration risk in these states.

-The diversity of commodity types also mitigates credit risk to AgFirst.
-The Associations' credit portfolios are comprised of a number of segments having varying, and in some cases complementary, characteristics.
+The Associations' credit portfolios are comprised of a number of commodity segments having varying, and in some cases complementary, characteristics which helps mitigate credit risk.
 Commodity and industry categories are based on the Standard Industrial Classification system published by the federal government.
 This system is used to assign commodity or industry categories based on the largest agricultural commodity of the customer.